 The second thing I encourage you to be intentional with is your legacy.
 I’ve had to wrestle with this because for some of us, it may feel like we need to be at a certain place in our lives to start.
 You may say, “I’ll start when I graduate…” “I’ll start when I get married…” “I’ll start when my kids are older…” “I’ll start after I retire…” and on and on we can go.
 But like I mentioned, the Bible is calling us to be intentional with today.
 So here are a few ideas:

 - Keep a journal – daily, weekly, once in a while–whatever works for you.

 - Take pictures – capture moments, even the mundane ones.
 It all matters.
 Put these pictures in a scrapbook or in a place where they can easily be looked at.
 Social media is great for this too!

 - Video or audio recordings – this is a great way to share a moment from your day, a funny story, a memory, or really anything that comes to mind that could be meaningful to others.
 You can easily do this on your phone, or we can help you record a Legacy Video™.

 - Download our Hope@Home™ App: If you haven’t already, I encourage you to download our app because there are many other ideas and different prompts that can help build your legacy

 Whatever you do today, I pray you will be intentional and live for today.
 None of us will have this day again, so let’s make it count.

-Anna Conti is Inheritance of Hope’s Marketing & Communications Coordinator.
+Anna Conti is Inheritance of Hope’s Marketing & Communications Manager.
 She originally shared this devotional with the Orlando Legacy Retreat® team in March 2022.